joannesong/AC-Android/lessons/recyclerview/review/README.md

 ### 7. Create an Adapter Class to bind data to each View

+Create a package called **controller** (all lowercase) within your project, just to store classes related to classes which will pass model data, to your view classes.

-Create an Adapter class, to pass in and bind your data to your views.
+Create an Adapter class, so as to pass in, and bind your data to your views.
 Make sure to "extends" from RecyclerView.Adapter<vh>, and change the type parameter within the angle brackets to that of your ViewHolder class.
 After you do this, you will be asked to @Override 3 different methods - onCreateViewHolder(), onBindViewHolder(), and getItemCount():

 ```java
 import nyc.c4q.recyclerviewexample.R;